The flu vaccine is a safe and effective vaccine. It's offered every year on the NHS to help protect people at risk of flu and its complications.

 If you're aged 50 to 64 and have a health condition that means you're more at risk from flu, you should get your flu vaccine as soon as possible.

-Other 50- to 64-year-olds should be contacted about a flu vaccine later in the year.
+Other 50- to 64-year-olds will be contacted about a flu vaccine later.

 Where to get the flu vaccine